ihindi1111/Santorini/README.md

 Starting a Game

+Before starting, move the pom file from s24-hw3 to back-end to make the code run.
 Once in the root directory (s24-hw3), there are 2 steps:

 1. Backend
 cd into back-end/ and then run the following 2 commands